Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/README.md

 The function will return a geodataframe that contains the original points/polygons of interest (PoI), as provided by the user, and the resulting values of the function involved.

 ### **get_shortest_distance_greenspace**
 This function returns information on the presence of greenspaces within a certain threshold distance of address locations.
-Users should provide PoIs in a vector file format, ideally with a projected Coordinate Reference System (CRS).
+Users should provide PoIs either in a vector file format or geodataframe, ideally with a projected Coordinate Reference System (CRS).

 Additionally, users should define the following;
 1. The threshold (target) distance to consider (meters)